Looking for a Distinctive Home Plan? Here’s a Guide to Seven Top American Design Styles

 A Short History: The Prairie house style comes right out of the Prairie School, an architectural movement particularly popular in the American Midwest that occurred in the late 19th and early 20th centuries.
 Although famed architect Frank Lloyd Wright is one of the most well-known champions of this style, it was architect Louis Sullivan who put forth the Prairie School style, which was, in turn, evocative of the Arts and Crafts movement of the 19th century.

 Why It’s Popular: The Prairie house is a quaint Midwestern home, though its appeal has attracted homeowners from all across the country due to its open floor plan and appreciation of the surrounding landscape.
 Original Prairie homes are being restored, and new homes in this style have been constructed—all following the open floor plan and simplistic design of its predecessors.

 6. Queen Anne

 A Short History: The Queen Anne style is one example of the effect the Victorian era had on the United States.
-It originated in England with architect Richard Norman Shaw, and was later brought to America by architect Henry Hobson Richardson.
-Though at first the American Queen Anne homes echoed England’s with its elaborate style and use of masonry, the style evolved to American tastes.
+It originated in England with architect Richard Norman Shaw and was later brought to America by architect Henry Hobson Richardson.
+Though at first, the American Queen Anne homes echoed England’s with its elaborate style and use of masonry, the style evolved to American tastes.
 More-open floor plans were designed, and wood shingles were used for the exterior, in contrast with the very compartmentalized, brick-and-stone construction of England’s Queen Anne houses.
-The style’s great popularity lasted only a few decades, from 1880-1910.
+The style’s great popularity lasted only a few decades, from 1880 to 1910.